Who We Are

 Most of our development work is funded through child sponsorship.
 Many of our supporters have a unique connection with the children they sponsor and the communities their sponsorship supports.
 The money donated through sponsorship goes to the child’s community - supporting schools, health centres and livelihoods - giving the child’s family and community the best chance in life.

 Maternal & Child Health

 World Vision Ireland has a firm focus on maternal and child health, and we work closely with communities to ensure that mothers and their babies have access to the best nutrition, health services and sanitation so that they receive the best start in life.
-We are currently partnering with Irish Aid on a maternal and child health programme, (AIM Health) targeting 75,250 pregnant women in 10 areas across Africa.
-Our goal is to reduce the numbers of Mothers and babies who die unnecessarily by 20% by 2016 in these areas.
+We are currently partnering with Irish Aid on a maternal and child health programme, (AIM Health plus) 5-year programme funded by Irish Aid 2017-2021.
+Our goal is to reduce the numbers of mothers and babies who die unnecessarily.

 World Vision is a Christian organisation.
 For us, that means that we carry out our work with a kind and compassionate ethos, working with people of all cultures, faiths and genders to achieve transformation.
-We do this holistically through relief and development, policy advocacy and change, collaboration, education about poverty, and emphasis on personal growth and social justice; at all times respecting individual dignity and beliefs.
+We do this holistically through relief and development, policy advocacy and change, collaboration, education, and an emphasis on personal growth and social justice; at all times respecting individual dignity and beliefs.

 As a charity, World Vision Ireland has no shareholders.
 Our Board members are supporters of the organisation, believe in its mission and vision and are prepared to get involved on a voluntary basis to support the organisation.